thaume/ember-cli-uuid/README.md

 ## Ember CLI UUID

+This addon adds a hook to your Ember Data Adapter (and all adapters extended from DS.Adapter) to generate the id of each record you create on the client-side.

 This is an npm package that contains the Ember CLI uuid generator for Ember-Data library, packaged as an [Ember CLI](https://github.com/stefanpenner/ember-cli) Addon.

-This addon adds a hook to your Adapter (and all adapters extended from DS.Adapter) to generate the id of each record you create on the client-side.

 ## Installation